CARL: Criticality-Aware Agentic Reinforcement Learning: Experiments

 \subsection{Ablation Study}

-Here we provide a breakdown analysis of CARL by ablating its key components: action-level advantage formulation, entropy-guided progressive rollout, and selective update on high-criticality actions.
+Here we provide a breakdown analysis of CARL by ablating its key components: action-level advantage formulation, entropy-guided progressive rollout, and selective update on actions from high-criticality states.
 Results are shown in Table~\ref{tab:ablation}.

 \paragraph{Action-Level Advantage Formulation.} To isolate the effect of action-level advantage formulation, we design a variant (Exp. \#1) that replaces action-level rewards with outcome rewards.
 This variant collects trajectories in the same manner as CARL.
-Differently, each root-to-leaf chain is treated as an independent trajectory, and the outcome reward is uniformly assigned to all critical actions within that trajectory.
+Differently, each root-to-leaf chain is treated as an independent trajectory, and the outcome reward is uniformly assigned to all actions taken from critical states within that trajectory.
 For those actions that appear in multiple root-to-leaf chains, we include every corresponding instance in the update set, each paired with its respective outcome reward.
 Compared with CARL (Exp. \#4), this variant yields weaker performance due to the noisy credit assignment, demonstrating the advantage of action-level advantage formulation.

-\paragraph{Entropy-Guided Progressive Rollout.} To verify the necessity of entropy-guided progressive rollout, we design a variant (Exp. \#2) by replacing CARL's heuristic forking algorithm with random selection.
+\paragraph{Entropy-Guided Progressive Rollout.} To verify the necessity of entropy-guided progressive rollout, we design a variant (Exp. \#2) by replacing CARL's forking algorithm with random selection.
 Compared with entropy-guided (Exp. \#4), random selection leads to a performance drop of 2.2 points in F1 and 2.4 points in LasJ.
-This demonstrates that entropy-guided progressive rollout plays a crucial role in CARL, as it directs exploration toward critical actions rather than treating all equally.
+This demonstrates that entropy-guided progressive rollout plays a crucial role in CARL, as it directs exploration toward critical states rather than treating all states equally.

-\paragraph{Selective Update on High-Criticality Actions.} To assess the impact of excluding low-criticality actions during model update, we design a variant that retains all actions.
-Since the parent of each low-criticality action has only one child, the advantage will be zero according to our formulation.
-To avoid an uninformative zero advantage, we inherit the advantage value from the parent's incoming edge: